paugier/mercurial-book/en/undo.rst

 Notice that the changeset is no longer present in the repository's history, and the working directory once again thinks that the file ``a`` is modified.
-The commit and rollback have left the working directory exactly as it was prior to the commit; the changeset has been completely erased.
+The commit and subsequent rollback have left the working directory exactly as it was prior to the commit; the changeset has been completely erased.
 I can now safely ``hg add`` the file ``b``, and rerun my commit.

 .. include:: examples/results/rollback.add.lxo